lnochili/azure-actions-imagebuilder/README.md

   The input is optional and set to 'PlatformImage' by default, if the input value is provided.

 #### source-image (mandatory)
 The value of source-image must be set to one of the supported Image Builder OS's.
 Apart from the Platform images from Azure Market place, You can choose existing custom images in the same region as Image Builder is running.
+This value is mandatory and source image should be present in the Azure region set in the input value of 'location'.

  * If the image-type is PlatformImage, the value of source image will be the urn of image which is an output of
  ```az vm image list   or az vm image show
     format - { publisher:offer:sku:version } if Source Image Type is PlatformImage; Example:  {Ubuntu:Canonical:18.04-LTS:latest }